bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     return render_template("embed.html", script=script, template="Flask")

-Make sure to set identical ``BOKEH_SECRET_KEY`` environment variables both for the Bokeh server and for the web app processes, be it Flask, Django, or any other tool you are using.
+Make sure to set identical ``BOKEH_SECRET_KEY`` environment variables both for the Bokeh server and for the web app processes, such as Flask, Django, or any other tool you are using.

 .. note::

     Signed session IDs serve as access tokens.
 As with any token system, security is predicated on keeping the token secret.
-You should also run the Bokeh server behind a proxy that terminates SSL connections.
+You should also run the Bokeh server behind a proxy that terminates SSL connections, or configure the Bokeh server to terminate SSL directly.
 This lets you securely transmit session IDs to the client browsers.

 XSRF cookies
 ''''''''''''